Aliases for CYP1A2 Gene

 GeneCards Summary for CYP1A2 Gene

 CYP1A2 (Cytochrome P450, Family 1, Subfamily A, Polypeptide 2) is a Protein Coding gene.
-Diseases associated with CYP1A2 include toxixity or absent response to clozapine and porphyria cutanea tarda.
-Among its related pathways are AhR pathway (WikiPathways) and Metabolism.
+Diseases associated with CYP1A2 include toxicity or absent response to clozapine and cyp1a2-related altered drug metabolism.
+Among its related pathways are Platelet Aggregation Inhibitor Pathway, Pharmacodynamics and AhR pathway (WikiPathways).
 GO annotations related to this gene include enzyme binding and iron ion binding.
 An important paralog of this gene is CYP21A2.

 UniProtKB/Swiss-Prot for CYP1A2 Gene